-Ahh the elusive subject of “Balance” It can start out with such good intention and quickly spiral out of control and, before you know it, you are back to square one.
+Ahh the elusive subject of “Balance” It can start out with such good intentions and quickly spiral out of control and, before you know it, you are back to square one.

 Often your life might seem like a never-ending game of “Snakes & Ladders”.
 Forever taking one step forward and three steps back, until maybe – finally you get a lucky roll of the dice.

-So what CAN you do to create balance and momentum ion your life to achieve your 10/10 life.
+So what CAN you do to create balance and momentum in your life to achieve your 10/10 life?

 Step 1: List your Goals